ADHD and Career Development: Empowering Neurodivergent Women

 Reflecting on Childhood Interests

 Still stuck?
 Tracy Otsuka, a career coach who works with ADD women, suggests thinking back to what you loved doing as a child and a teen.
-You can begin to remember things you loved doing that you may have forgotten about.
+You can begin remembering things you loved doing that you may have forgotten about.
 Did you love to garden, paint, or play with dogs?
 This may be the key to the direction you need to look in for your career.
 Whatever you choose, remember ADHD women need to be interested, challenged, and happy in their careers.
-Each has special characteristics that they can capitalize on and will be an asset to the right job.
+Each has unique characteristics they can capitalize on and will be an asset to the right job.

 In my work with ADHD women, I also find that having a supportive work environment with a manager who understands your strengths is essential.
 Of course, many women with ADHD are entrepreneurs, which is often the best fit.